deutschebank/fluxnova-docs-manual/content/webapps/shared-options/authentication.md

 ### Container-Based Authentication for Single Sign-On

-The Camunda Web Applications can also integrate with a [Single Sign-On implementation](https://en.wikipedia.org/wiki/List_of_single_sign-on_implementations) when the Container-Based Authentication servlet filter is enabled.
+The Flowave Web Applications can also integrate with a [Single Sign-On implementation](https://en.wikipedia.org/wiki/List_of_single_sign-on_implementations) when the Container-Based Authentication servlet filter is enabled.